Guardianships & Conservatorships

 A Guardianship becomes necessary when an individual lacks the capacity to make a rational decision regarding his or her health care.
 Remember, there is no prohibition on making bad decisions.
 The courts favor the autonomy of the individual.
 So, the standard is not whether an individual is making a bad decision, it is whether they understand the consequences of those decisions.
 A Guardianship can usually be avoided by executing a Patient Advocate while one is competent.

 As an individual begins to make more and worse decisions such as; not eating properly, not taking prescription medications, leaving the burners on the stove on, hoarding, not keeping the house sanitary—while resisting offers of assistance, someone may have to step in to take control.
-The Guardianship process is the legal process wherein another person is able to take charge over another.
+The Guardianship process is the legal process wherein another person is able to take charge of another.
 The Guardianship process in Michigan takes place in the probate court in the county in which the proposed Ward resides or the county where the proposed ward is found.
 The Petition must be signed by the person seeking to be the guardian (usually a family member) and generally is accompanied by a medical statement of concern, someone who is familiar with the situation, generally the proposed ward’s personal care physician.